beforesemicolon/markup/docs/documentation/utilities/index.md

 `.render(document.body)
 ```

+This is not bad but logic in the template takes space and lots of them makes template hard to read.

-Now I also realize that i want to mark the field red when the input is bad and that relies on the same logic.
+I realized that i want to mark the field red when the input is invalid and that relies on the same logic we have in the function.
 So, i can extract that logic into a function for reusability:

 ```javascript
 const [value, updateValue] = state(null)